international law flags

 Student Organizations & Initiatives

-Yale Law School’s student life teems with vibrant organizations, many of are devoted to international law issues and diverse communities.
-It also offers support for student initiatives, organizations, and journals, as well as for participation in international moot courts.
+Yale Law School’s student life teems with vibrant organizations, many of which are devoted to international law issues.
+The School offers support for student initiatives, organizations, and journals, as well as for participation in international moot courts.

 Student Organizations & Initiatives